 If you have any questions about using aperture priority vs shutter priority, let us know in the comments.

-Also, we love good news, so if our aperture priority and shutter priority tips have helped you to understand when to use them instead of manual mode, share that too.
+Also, I love good news, so if my aperture priority and shutter priority tips have helped you to understand when to use them instead of manual mode, share that too.